amail/Guideline.js/README.md

 > Subscribe to a specific event.

 * void show()
-> Shows a step.
+> Show the step.

 * void hide()
-> Hides a step.
+> Hide the step.

 * void changeToNextStep()
 > If connected to a page, change to the next step on that page.
+Caveats: only works if the step is shown and if it hasn't been changed yed.